SampleEnvironment/SECoP/protocol/issues/033p Include section about security and access control.rst

-While these solutions normally only work on the whole node (by granting or denying possibly encrypted access), a SEC-Node may also multiple contact points, allowing different access levels. i.e. there could be 'master' view with restricted acces and a limited view with relaxed access restrictions.
+While these solutions normally only work on the whole node (by granting or denying possibly encrypted access), a SEC-Node may also provide multiple contact points, allowing different access levels. i.e. there could be 'master' view with unrestricted access and a limited view with access restrictions.
 As these are largely implementation specific and not different on the protocol level, these cases are not covered in the SECoP protocol.